google/cssi-labs/html-css/labs/tech-website/README.md

 <details>
  <summary>Don't know where to get started?
 Click here!</summary>
   <ul>
-    <li>Look at the mockups above and figure out which areas are their own
+    <li>Look at the mock-ups above and figure out which areas are their own
-    divs, draw out a basic wireframe on a piece of paper.</li>
+    `div`s.
+Draw out a basic wireframe on a piece of paper.</li>
-    <li>Start creating the general areas(divs) that your page will need.
+    <li>Start creating the general areas (`div`s) that your page will need.
     Without filling them with content, color the backgrounds in order to create the general look that you're going for.</li>
-    <li>Choose one section at a time to recreate, fill in all of the content
+    <li>Choose one section at a time to recreate.
+Fill in all of the content
-    and html you'll need, then style it until you're happy with the result.</li>
+    and HTML you'll need, then style it until you're happy with the result.</li>
   </ul>
 </details>

 <br><br>
-Once you've got the look down work on making your website more responsive.
+Once you've got the look down, work on making your website more responsive.
 This means that as the size of your window shrinks or grows, your website should remain usable and nice to look at.